 6. Eggs for Diabetic Diet

 Cholesterol is sometimes cited as a reason to avoid eggs.
 However, cholesterol is mainly present in the yolk.
 If you have elevated LDL cholesterol levels, opt for egg whites instead.
-Otherwise, eggs provide great diet for diabetics as they are a great source of protein, vitamins and minerals — all while containing little carbohydrates.
+Otherwise, eggs are a great source of protein, vitamins and minerals — all while containing little carbohydrates.

 7. Whole grains